galtheking202/Wonderful-Assignment/README.md

 - The agent lives in `app/agent_utils/` and provides:
-	- `BaseAgent` — wrapper around the OpenAI Responses client that manages conversation state and function/tool registration.
+	- `BaseAgent` — wrapper around the OpenAI Responses client that manages conversation state and function/tool registration. agent side orchestraion loop is not implemented only model -> tools -> model calls.
 	- `tools.py` — Python functions registered as tools the model may call (DB lookups, purchase operations).

 - MongoDB runs in a separate container initialized from `mongo/init-mongo.js`.

 **How to run**